nagrohan579/tic_tac_toe_game_basic/README.md

 ## Source Code

-If you're interested in exploring the Java source code of the game, it's available in the repository as `YourProgram.java`.
+If you're interested in exploring the Java source code of the game, it's available in the repository as `TicTacToe.java`.
 Feel free to take a look!

 ## Gameplay